tsunami416604/azure-docs.hu-hu/articles/azure-resource-manager/templates/template-tutorial-deploy-sql-extensions-bacpac.md

 * Töltse fel a BACPAC-fájlt a tárolóba.
 * Jelenítse meg a Storage-fiók kulcsát és a blob URL-címét.

-1. Válassza a **kipróbálás** lehetőséget a Cloud Shell megnyitásához.
+1. Válassza a **kipróbálás** lehetőséget a rendszerhéj megnyitásához.
 Ezután illessze be a következő PowerShell-szkriptet a rendszerhéj ablakába.

     ```azurepowershell-interactive
     $projectName = Read-Host -Prompt "Enter a project name that is used to generate Azure resource names"